BastiHz/stressaddition/README.md

 It allows modeling of ecotoxicological experiments where the response shows signs of a hormesis effect.

 ## Installation
 Stressaddition is not on CRAN.
-You can install the newest version from GitLab using the devtools package:
+You can install the most recent stable version from GitLab using the devtools package:
 ``` r
 # install.packages("devtools")
 devtools::install_gitlab("oekotox/stressaddition", host = "git.ufz.de")